Royal Observatory of Madrid: Current use

 Madrid is affected by light pollution and is not a good location for optical astronomy.
 Conditions are much better in other parts of Spanish territory, notably the Canary Islands, the second-best location for optical and infrared astronomy in the Northern Hemisphere, after Mauna Kea Observatory, Hawaii.
+The astronomers currently working at the Observatory collect and analyse data from telescopes across the world, as well as from space telescopes.

 The observatory can be viewed by prior arrangement.
-The historic scientific equipment on display includes the reconstructed Hershel Telescope.
+The scientific equipment on display includes two original 7-foot telescopes constructed by William Herschel, the reconstructed 25-foot Herschel Telescope, a Foucault pendulum, and the 4-metre ruler that was used to perform fundamental geodetic triangulation in Spain in the 19th century.
 The visit also takes in the library which is housed in the Villanueva building.